kannadan/olioKurssi/README.md

 # olioKurssi
 School course for object oriented programing.
 Multiple problems.
-Some variables in finnish.
+Some variables and prints in finnish.
+Done in java.